Mark Bradley (footballer, born 1988): Walsall

 At the start of the 2008–09 season, Bradley found himself behind the pecking order in the first team, due to competitions in the midfield position and his own injury concerns.
 He found his playing time, mostly coming from the substitute bench, but at times, rotated in and out of the starting line–up in attempts to fight his way back.
 By January, Bradley regained his first team place, playing in the midfield position.
-It wasn't until on 17 March 2009 when he scored his first goal of the season, in a 3–0 win against Brighton & Hove Albion.
+On 17 March 2009, he scored his first goal of the season, in a 3–0 win against Brighton & Hove Albion.
 This was followed by scoring the only goal of the game, in a 1–0 win over Leyton Orient.
 At the end of the 2008–09 season, Bradley went on to make twenty–nine appearances and scoring two times in all competitions.
 Reflecting on the season, he said: "Personally the year has been frustrating and spoilt by my injuries.
 I haven't had a good run of games.
 I had a couple of ankle injuries earlier in the season and I have had a back problem.
 I am just disappointed with the number of games I have played, but hopefully I will get a lot more next year."

 At the start of the 2009–10 season, Bradley continued to find himself behind the pecking order in the first team, due to competitions in the midfield position and found himself placed on the substitute bench, as well as, his international commitment.
 By–mid September, he regained his first team place, playing in the midfield position following the injury of Richard Taundry.
 However, his performance had come under criticism in a number of matches.
 Bradley later acknowledged his disappointment for not scoring goals, saying: "I feel I should have scored more, it's disappointing.
 I'm trying to get into positions in the box and hoping one is going to drop to me so I can put it away.
 But I've been working hard on other aspects of my game, which the gaffer wants me to do, like winning the second balls.
 I need to improve everywhere but if I can get some goals it always helps.
 I want to keep playing, if I play my form will come with that - then some goals will follow."
 By February, he found his playing time from the substitute bench for the rest of the 2009–10 season.
 Having aimed to play at least "30-35 games" in the 2009–10 season, Bradley barely made it, as he made thirty appearances in all competitions.